EmbeddedMike/vscode-node-parent-child/README.md

 This is a VS code project that lets you open a debugger on a parent process and a child at the same time.

-It shows two ways to connect:
+It shows three ways to connect:
 1. Connecting to one process at a time
 2. Connecting to both together
+3. Disconnecting and reconnecting

 # Connecting to one process at a time